Talking (and

 its broadest lines, and have left out a great many sub-sections;

-but what I have said will be sufficient to indicate places in which
+but what I have said will be sufficient to indicate places in

 he is to be surprised and the kind of things which you will there

 find him doing.
-As for his character, which lies at the root of all
+As for his character, which lies at the root of

-this great performance, that is less easily describe, for one might
+this great performance, that is less easily describe, for one

-as well attempt to describe a colour or a smell; but I can attempt
+as well attempt to describe a colour or a smell; but I can

 some indications of it.